dardevetdidier/blitz/README.md

 ## Generate a new flake8 html report

 *flake8 and flake8-html packages are in requirements.txt.
-To generate the flake8 report you have to activate Virtual environement (see above)*
+To generate the flake8 report you have to first activate Virtual environment (see above)*

 ```bash
 $ cd /project_directory